Medication Search - Androcur

 Print

-How does the Androcur medication work?
+How does Androcur work?
 What will it do for me?

 Cyproterone belongs to a group of medications known as steroidal antiandrogens.
 It is used to treat advanced prostate cancer.Antiandrogens such as cyproterone block the effect of the hormone called testosterone.
 This causes a reduction in the production of testosterone in the testicles, which prostate cancer cells require for growth.